1996neha/vehical_rental_system/ReadMe.md

 * Exception Handling - Custom exceptions when Branch/Vehicle not found.

 ## How to run the code
-Internally both the scripts run the following commands

  * `mvn clean install -DskipTests assembly:single -q` - This will create a jar file `geektrust-1.0.jar` in the `target` folder.
- * `java -jar target/geektrust-1.0.jar sample_input/input1.txt` - This will execute the jar file passing in the sample input file as the command line argument
+ * `java -jar target/geektrust-1.0.jar sample_input/input1.txt` - This will execute the jar file passing in the sample input file as the command line argument.

+Input will be read from the text file, and output will be printed to the console.

 ## How to execute the unit tests

  `mvn clean test` will execute the unit test cases.